Friday, November 6, 2020

 It was just hard.

 "Dammit...!
-What is this all for?!
+What is this all for...?!
 What a miserable waste of innocent human life...!"
+Varhi cursed, shaking his head back and forth.
+He knew it wasn't his fault, but it made him feel like a failure.

-...After all, he knew that damn face he had just mercifully skewered was going to haunt his nightmares for the foreseeable future.
+...After all, he knew that damn face he had just mercifully skewered was going to haunt his thoughts for the next couple of days.
 No way that was going to be getting out of his head any time soon.
-He feared that very soon, it may not be the only face he would be seeing that would begin to haunt him in his dreams...
+And he couldn't shake off the concern that very soon, it may not be the only face he would be seeing that would begin to think about...

 No comments: